 **Webmaster/Editor’s Note: The date of death for Dr. Young is confirmed as May 19th, 1936, by the death record.

 The home pictured below was purchased by Dr. Young in 1908.
-His office was also located in this home at 48 Main Street.
+His medical office was also located within this home at 48 Main Street.